live-by-unix/VIP/README.md

 ## Installation.
 And disclaimer: People who went digging through the version history (you're a chad) and found a SUDO APT method, I hate to break the news, BUT that port is deleted.
 Why?
 Well it's because the debian path was wayyyyy to hard to maintain and pushing updates took a long time and a lot of work for a limited Linux audience (Debian based only).
-And great news, I HAVE A HOMEBREW PORT OPEN!
-It was supposed to be open at the end of May 2026, but I got a tap ready!
+There are 3 ways to install VIP Text Editor:

-* Number 1 # git clone with the command below or download the latest release zip and unzip.
+* Number 1 # git clone with the command below or download the latest release zip and unzip. (slowest, best for latest changes)
 To git clone, do this command
 ``` bash
 git clone https://github.com/live-by-unix/VIP.git